 |

-Quebrada Honda became famous when Robert Ridgely discovered a remarkable new species of Grallaria; the Jocotoco Antpitta.
 The foundation was started soon after and now protects 8 forest reserves around Ecuador which harbor many highly endangered and endemic species.
 We start the first morning birding the Quebrada trail towards the feeding area for the amazing Jocotoco Antpitta which is now habituated.
 Along the trail we listen for Golden-plumed Parakeet, Andean Pygmy-Owl and try for Chusquea Tapaculo as well as Orange-banded Flycatcher.
 Back at the lodge around the feeders we get White-bellied Woodstar, Shining Sunbeam, Mountain Velvetbreast, Glowing Puffleg, Tyrian Metaltail, the local Rufous-capped Thornbill and Amethyst-throated Sunangel.
+Other birds that we might see are White-capped Parrot,

 Jocotoco Antpitta Photo by Roger Ahlman